PROGRAMME

 2pm – 2.20pm: Learn more about the science of reading and how our brain learns to read with Professor Annabel Chen (President's Chair Professor of Psychology at School of Social Sciences at NTU) in this talk designed for kids and parents.

-3.30pm – 3.50pm: When is forgetfulness normal and when is it an early warning sign of dementia?
+3.30pm – 3.50pm: Is forgetfulness the only sign of dementia, or can other signs and symptoms suggest dementia, especially in younger people below the age of 65?
 Dr Adeline Ng (Senior Consultant Neurologist at the National Neuroscience Institute) shares about young-onset dementia and how we can identify potential warning signs of pre-dementia to manage the condition.

 Interactive Booths and Pop-up Activities